 "During these unusual times, people are realizing the value of having a side hustle as an extra source for income," says Chris Guillebeau, author of "The Money Tree: A Story About Finding the Fortune in Your Own Backyard" and the New York Times bestselling book "100 Side Hustles: Unexpected Ideas for Making Extra Money Without Quitting Your Day Job."

-Guillebeau, who also hosts a daily podcast called "Side Hustle School," has spoken to dozens of Americans since the onset of the pandemic who are using a side hustle to supplement or increase their earnings from home.
+Guillebeau, who also hosts a daily podcast called "Side Hustle School," has spoken to dozens of Americans since the onset of the pandemic who have joined the gig economy to supplement or increase their earnings from home.

 Lots of Americans are figuring out how to adapt to stay-at-home orders, he says.
 "There are a few things I have noticed that successful people have done to make this environment work."

-Here's what Guillebeau has observed and his best tips for starting a successful side hustle during the coronavirus pandemic.
+Here's what Guillebeau has observed and his best tips for starting a successful side hustle to make extra income during the coronavirus pandemic.

-When you're brainstorming ideas for a side hustle, start with what you know.
+When you're brainstorming ideas for a side job or freelance work, start with what you know.
 "You don't always have to do something different from your day job," he says.
 In some cases, you just have to figure out how to offer your skills or expertise using new virtual platforms.